 The Anti-Bribery and Anti-Corruption Review: Brazil

-The awareness of the importance of a culture of compliance in the corporate environment is recent in Brazil and has reflected significant changes in the management of companies.
+The awareness of the importance of a culture of compliance in the corporate environment is relatively recent in Brazil and has caused significant changes in the management of companies.
 The global trend towards fighting corruption, recent events in the country and the promulgation of legislation dedicated to this issue have made Brazilian companies turn their attention to the need to ensure conformity and integrity while developing their activities.
+This trend was reinforced with recent global focus on environmental, social and governance goals.

-This culture – already mature in foreign companies, multinationals or those that operate abroad, subject to legislation from other jurisdictions that already foresaw harsh sanctions against corrupt practices in the corporate environment – has evolved considerably in the Brazilian business environment, but there is still a long way to go.
-Despite the robust normative apparatus, besides the intrinsic ethical imperatives, it is still common to question the validity of creating new internal processes and allocate financial and human resources in developing compliance measures in companies.
+This culture – already mature in foreign companies and multinationals, subject to anti-corruption legislation from other jurisdictions that already foresaw harsh sanctions against corrupt practices in the corporate environment – has evolved considerably in the Brazilian business environment, but there is still a long way to go.
+Despite the robust normative apparatus and the intrinsic ethical imperatives, it is still common to question the validity of creating new internal processes and allocate financial and human resources in developing compliance measures in companies.

-In 2013, Brazil's anti-corruption law – Federal Law No. 12,846/2013 (LAC) – was enacted, following commitments made by the country in international agreements, bringing unprecedented mechanism and concepts of accountability of legal entities and the importance of implementing controls by companies in the fight against corruption and other illicit conducts in the corporate environment.
-By law, legal entities can be strictly liable for the occurrence of harmful acts foreseen in the law, carried out in their interest or benefit, and may be punished by the conduct of their partners, employees, representatives and third parties.
+In 2013, Brazil's anti-corruption law – Federal Law No. 12,846/2013 (LAC) – was enacted, following commitments made by the country in international agreements, creating unprecedented mechanisms and concepts of accountability of legal entities and the importance of implementing controls by companies in the fight against corruption and other illicit conduct in the corporate environment.
+According to the LAC, legal entities can be strictly liable for the occurrence of harmful acts defined in this law carried out in their interest or to their benefit, and are punishable by the conduct of their partners, employees, representatives and third parties.

-For the first time, compliance programmes (or integrity, as stated in the LAC) will bring benefits provided by law.
-Besides being an instrument for risk mitigation and accountability, the LAC established the existence of internal compliance mechanisms and procedures as a factor for reducing the calculation of applying sanctions if violation occurs.
-Federal Decree No. 8,420/2015, which regulated the law, established the parameters of reduction, granting a greater percentage of reduction to companies that have and apply an effective compliance programme, which can result in a decrease of up to 4 per cent in the calculation of the fine to be applied.
+Implementing compliance programmes (or integrity, as stated in the LAC) creates legal benefits for the company.
+Besides being an instrument for risk mitigation and accountability, the LAC established the existence of internal compliance mechanisms and procedures as a factor for reducing the calculation of applying sanctions in the event of a violation.
+Federal Decree No. 8,420/2015, which regulates the LAC, establishes the parameters for reduction, which can result in a decrease of up to 4 per cent of the gross revenue in the calculation of the fine that can reach up to 20 per cent.

 Domestic bribery: legal framework